All Episodes

 I wrote a book in 2002 called Saving Lives and Saving Money, which made exactly your argument.

-It said no third party payment model ever works because you'd never have the buyer-seller relationship.
+It said, no third-party payment model ever works because you'd never have the buyer-seller relationship.

-And and you you only get satisfaction when the person getting this good or service is paying something, and the person who's providing the good or service is getting something, and they're looking each other in the eye, and the system works.
+And you only get satisfaction when the person getting this good or service is paying something, and the person who's providing the good or service is getting something, and they're looking each other in the eye, and the system works.

-Now how you migrate back to that is very complicated, and you have to do it in a way that the country understands it and will accept it.
+Now, how you migrate back to that is very complicated, and you have to do it in a way that the country understands it and will accept it.

 I signed on for that part of the Ryan plan from day one, and have advocated it consistently from day one.

-I mean, we're big fans of Paul Ryan.
+And we're big fans of Paul Ryan.

-The the second thing I would do, though, is I would and this is this is part of what probably got me in trouble, so let me be very open about it.
+The second thing I would do, though, is and this is part of what probably got me in trouble.

-I believe we are better off as conservatives who believe in markets, to design choices for people so people can make the decision that this is better for them.
+I believe we are better off as conservatives who believe in markets to design choices for people so people can make the decision that this is better for them.

 Well, 25% of all seniors have found Medicare Advantage something they like.